DarrenWayn/eigen-react-test/README.md

 To make this work enter your own API_KEY from https://newsapi.org/ in utils/fetcher.ts file

+Note: API from developer plan only works for localhost/development

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).